xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \page &lt;name&gt; (title) {#cmdpage}

-<p>Indicates that a comment block contains a piece of documentation that is not directly related to one specific class, file or member.
+Indicates that a comment block contains a piece of documentation that is not directly related to one specific class, file or member.
 The HTML generator creates a page containing the documentation.
-The <code>{\LaTeX}</code> generator starts a new section in the chapter 'Page documentation'.</p>
+The <code>{\LaTeX}</code> generator starts a new section in the chapter 'Page documentation'.

 <dl class="doxySectionUser">
 <dt>Example:</dt>